Chenxi630/SCL_3_beer/README.md

 97 Bottles of Bear on the wall, take one down, pass it around, 96 bottles of beer on the wall.

-96 Bottles of Bear on the wall, take one down, pass it around, 96 bottles of beer on the wall.
+96 Bottles of Bear on the wall, take one down, pass it around, 95 bottles of beer on the wall.

+95 Bottles of Bear on the wall, take one down, pass it around, 94 bottles of beer on the wall.